llamaxyz/llama/documentation/ActionCreation.md

 # Action Creation

-After your Llama instance is deployed, it's time to start creating actions Actions are onchain transactions that serve as the exit point for your llama instance to interact with external contracts.
+After your Llama instance is deployed, it's time to start creating actions Actions are proposed operations initiated by policyholders to execute transactions onchain.
+They include changing protocol parameters, transferring funds from a treasury, activating an emergency pause, etc.
+Actions are how your Llama instance interacts with external contracts.
 Here is the anatomy of an action:

     Action Elements: